A look into some of the fine properties of functions with bounded $\mathscr A$-variation: Preliminaries

 \subsection{General notation}

 Recall that our spaces $V$ and $W$ are finite dimensional.
 We will let $M$,$N$ denote the dimensions of $V$ and $W$ respectively.
-Let us fix a basis $\{e_1,...,e_M\}$ of $V$ and let $X$ be a finite dimensional euclidean space, below is a list of notation that will be frequently used throughout:
+We fix a basis $\{e_1,...,e_M\}$ of $V$ and take $X$ to be a finite dimensional Euclidean space.